formll/resolving-scaling-law-discrepancies/README.md

-# Data and code to reproduce figures and tables in Resolving Discrepancies in Compute-Optimal Scaling of Language Models
+# Resolving Discrepancies in Compute-Optimal Scaling of Language Models: Data and code

-Code and data to reproduce the figures and tables in the paper "Resolving Discrepancies in Compute-Optimal Scaling of Language Models", by Tomer Porian, Mithcell Wortsman, Jenia Jitsev, Ludwig Schmidt, and Yair Carmon.
+This repository contains the data and code to reproduce the figures and tables in the paper "Resolving Discrepancies in Compute-Optimal Scaling of Language Models", by Tomer Porian, Mithcell Wortsman, Jenia Jitsev, Ludwig Schmidt, and Yair Carmon.

 ## Folder structure
-- `data/experiment_results.pickle.xz`: Contains the a zipped file with the experiments results.
+- `data/experiment_results.pickle.xz`: Contains the a pandas dataframe with the experiment results - see "data structure" below.
-- `data/summary*`: Files containing the analyzed results.
+- `data/summary*`: Files containing the data analysis results (can be reproduced by running `make_paper.ipynb`).
 - `data.py`: Functions to load and enrich the analysis data.
 - `analysis.py`: Includes the main functions to analyze the results, such as fitting compute-optimal power laws.
 - `plotting.py`: Functions to plot each sub figure in main plots will be stored here.